MLB Hot Stove: Why a Mike Trout free agent bidding war could've topped $600M

 New York Yankees

 The Yankees insist they will get under the $197 million luxury tax threshold in 2018.
-Are they so serious about that plan that they'd pass on Trout?
+Are they so serious about that plan that they would pass on Trout?
 I highly doubt it.
 When you have a chance to use only money (New York's greatest resource) to add Trout to Aaron Judge and Gary Sanchez, you do it.
-Even with the crowded outfield -- Trout would join Judge, Brett Gardner, Jacoby Ellsbury, Aaron Hicks, and Clint Frazier as outfield options -- I think the Yankees would be hard after Trout.
+Even with the crowded outfield -- Trout would join Judge, Brett Gardner, Jacoby Ellsbury, Aaron Hicks and Clint Frazier as outfield options -- I think the Yankees would be hard after Trout.
 You make room for him.

 Other potential suitors